What TikTok Creator Agencies Won't Tell You Before You Sign

 They Guarantee Specific Results

 “We guarantee 100K followers in 90 days” is a lie.
-No agency can guarantee specific growth numbers because the algorithm is ultimately outside anyone’s control.
-Anyone making guarantees is either uninformed or deliberately misleading you.
-Walk away.
+No agency controls the algorithm.
+Anyone making specific growth guarantees is either uninformed or deliberately misleading you.
+Walk away before you find out which one.

 They Require Long Lock-In Contracts

 A 6-month trial is reasonable.
 A 3-year exclusive contract with heavy early-exit penalties is not.
-Legitimate agencies retain clients through results — not contractual traps.
+Legitimate agencies retain clients through results — not contractual traps that punish you for their underperformance.

 They Want Large Upfront Payments

-Paying thousands of dollars before seeing a single result is a significant risk that the wrong agencies exploit.
 Commission-based models and short trial periods protect you.
 Be especially wary of agencies charging large “onboarding fees” or “setup costs” with no performance tied to them.
+Legitimate agencies earn when you earn.

 They Cannot Provide Verifiable References